In the beginning,

 Pangea began to break up during the Jurassic Period, 206-65 mya, and biodiversity increased as dinosaurs rose.
 The physical earth changed greatly throughout this period, as the supercontinent divided and sea level fell while mountains like the Himalayas formed.
 While Earth changed shape, so did life.
 Dinosaurs diverged into two groups of “bird-hipped (ornithischian) and lizard-hipped (saurischian) dinosaurs“.
 After the division, dinosaurs continued to diversify into a variety of species with some displaying social organization, hunting, and forming of herds.
 Marine life also increased in complexity as large marine lizards and modern species like turtles emerged.

 The Jurassic Period too ended with an extinction known as the Cretaceous/Tertiary extinction that ended the dinosaurs and many other species.
 The cause of the extinction is believed to be an asteroid that hit in the Yucatan Peninsula of Mexico, which caused large tsunamis and covered the sky with dust for weeks.
 Similar to previous extinctions, plants died due to lack of sunlight, up to 79 percent, and the extinction also reduced the amount of mammals globally by 35 percent.
-Since dinosaurs and larger animals relied on plants and mammals for food, the events were especially detrimental to their survival.
+Since dinosaurs and larger animals relied on plants and mammals for food, the events were.

 The Cenozoic Period that began 65 mya lasts until today and includes major events in terms of human development, but is overall a small portion of life’s history.
 As the continents have continued to separate, regional ecosystems developed, like grasslands in the Americas.
 The greatest levels of biodiversity were seen during the beginning of the period when tree canopies covered continents.
 Sharks became no longer the only large animals in the sea as land animals began to enter, leading to modern whales and sharks.
 However, “the most successful group of large mammals today is undoubtedly the bovids—cattle, sheep, goats, and antelopes in all their diversity“, despite being some of the last organisms to evolve.
 Humans and apes didn’t evolve until 20 million years ago, meaning we have been alive for a small fraction of life’s evolution.